zzzprojects/learn-orm/tutorials/ssis/logging.md

 Microsoft Integration Services includes logging features that let you troubleshoot and monitor package execution by providing a trace of task and container events.

- - The logging features are flexible and you can enable logging at the package level, or on individual tasks or containers within the package.
+ - The logging features are flexible, and you can enable logging at the package level or on individual tasks or containers within the package.
  - You can also select which events you want to log in to and create multiple logs against a single package.

 ## Log Providers

-Log providers create the logs and each log provider can write logging information to different formats and destination types.
+Log providers create the logs, and each log provider can write logging information to different formats and destination types.
 Integration Services provides the following log providers:

  - Text file
  - SQL Server Profiler